DP-Hype: Federated Differentially Private Hyperparameter Search: Evaluation

 \subsection{Flower Implementation}

 In general, Flower~\cite{beutel2020flower} simulates each client as a separate process, eliminating the need for managing many physical devices for clients.
 The server performs multiple iterations, and in each iteration a so-called strategy manages the configuration of clients, calls clients when their participation is needed, and processes the clients' results.
 Each client locally trains on their local share of data and sends their results to the server.
-We implement \tool{} as such a strategy, a submodule in Flower, and we implement clients to be compatible with other learning tasks in addition to the ones we evaluate here. \tool{} outputs a hyperparameter configuration that is then passed to the subsequent distributed learning task.
+We implement \tool{} as such a strategy, a submodule in Flower, and we implement clients to be compatible with other learning tasks in addition to the ones we evaluate here. \tool{} outputs a hyperparameter configuration that is then passed to the subsequent federated learning task.
 Inside Flower, \tool{} is implemented completely using PyTorch for model training.
+The source code of our implementation is publicly available at \href{https://github.com/UzL-PrivSec/dp-hype}{\url{https://github.com/UzL-PrivSec/dp-hype}}.